orbeon/orbeon-forms-doc/configuration/properties/form-runner.md

 When wildcards are specified, this property can control the default language for a given app or form.

-The property without wildcards can also be used to control the default language of pages which don't involve a specific form, such as the Form Runner Home Page
+The property without wildcards can also be used to control the default language of pages which don't involve a specific form, such as the Form Runner Home page

 ```xml
 <property